nucypher/nucypher/docs/source/pre_application/best_practices.rst

 A PRE node that is unreachable or otherwise invalid will be unable to accept new policies, and miss out on inflation rewards.

-It is *not* necessary (and potentially risky) to hold NU/T tokens on an Operator's account for any reason.
+It is **not necessary (and potentially risky)** to hold NU/T tokens on an Operator's account for any reason.

 Runtime Diligence an be exercised by:

 - Secure the node's keystore used on the deployment host.
 - Maintain high uptime; keep downtime brief when required by updates or reconfiguration.
-- Update when a new version is available.
+- Update when new versions are available.

 ..
     TODO: separate section on backups and data (#2285)